Published 5 Jan 2022

-Stock checklists are different from inventory checklists.
+Stock checklists are different from inventory templates.
 The difference between stock and inventory is that stock only includes the products being sold by a business, while inventory contains stocks (finished goods), raw materials, and work-in-progress goods.
 This means that inventory is the overall available materials.

 The primary objective of an inventory checklist is to avoid overproduction, product spoilage, or inadequate supplies by helping assess current assets and if stocks can meet a business’s deliverables.